phapdinh/frontend-nanodegree-mobile-portfolio/README.md

 13. Replaced querySelectorAll with getElementById and getElementsByClassName when appropriate.
 14. moved javascript script tags to bottom of html in index.html
 15. Converted jpg images to gif images in index image folder.
-16. Converted pizzeria jpg image to gif
+16. Converted pizzeria jpg image to gif.
-17. Inlined CSS and removed CSS link
+17. Inlined CSS and removed CSS link.
-18. Moved google font into javascript file at bottom
+18. Moved google font into javascript file at bottom.
+19. Added will-change:transform and transform:translateZ(0) to .mover class.

 How to Use Application
 1. Run index.html in a browser